 ‘She didn’t need to ask you to the Yule Ball.’
 Salazar’s brows creased.
 ‘You’re taking this very hard, Harry.
 What does this girl mean to you?’

-The ice spread across his chest, egged on by the little smooth, high voice in the back of head; it whispered names.
+The ice spread across his chest, egged on by the little smooth, high voice in the back of head.
 Albus Dumbledore.
 Albus Dumbledore.
 Albus Dumbledore.
 Albus Dumbledore.
-The name hovered in the midst of his rage like dense, freezing fog.
+The whispered name hovered in the midst of his rage like dense, freezing fog.
 Once for every year he tried to get me killed.
 Despair muffled his rage, a thick, dark blanket, like distant night clouds blotting out the stars one by one.

 ‘You were right.’
-Harry clenched his fists and dugs his nails into his palm.
+Harry clenched his fists and dug his nails into his palm.
 ‘I let them take advantage.
 I let them walk over me as if my goals and dreams didn’t matter as much as theirs.
 I let them, because the way they looked at me made me feel like I was somebody important after all those years of being nobody.
-I deluded myself into playing the hero for people who’d trade away everything I gave them in a heartbeat just to win some small token.’
+I deluded myself into playing the hero for people who’d trade away everything I gave them in a heartbeat just to win some small token for themselves.’

 The snake fled inside the neck of Salazar’s robes.

 We’re such wretched creatures.
 Harry shoved the despair down beneath the ice to drown.
 I don’t need to be better than them.
 They wouldn’t even understand it.
 There’s no reason not to chase my own dream.

 ‘I’ll seize my dream and if I find anyone worthy of my trust and friendship along the way, then so be it.’
 He took a deep breath.
 ‘How can Dumbledore expect me to die for people like this?’